-What should I do if I am being lobbied?
+What should I do if my office is being lobbied?

-If you are required to file a statement of financial interests under either City or State law, you must disclose gifts, hospitality, transportation, and lodging received from or paid for by a lobbyist, principal, or lobbying firm on those forms.
+As an elected official, you must disclose gifts, hospitality, transportation, and lodging received from or paid for by a lobbyist, principal, or lobbying firm on your City and State statement of financial interests.

 All other lobbying disclosures are the responsibility of the principals, lobbyists, and lobbying firms.
-You are not required to file lobbying disclosures when somebody lobbies you or your office.
+You are not required to file lobbying disclosures when somebody lobbies your office.